 Knoxville, TN 37934

-McFee has everything you could want in a park in more.
+McFee has everything you could want in a park and more.
 It has an awesome splash pad (check), an enormous playground with something for kids of all ages (check), and they are just mere feet apart (check).
 There are two great pavilions available to rent, centrally located bathrooms, and nearby soccer fields if the kids just need to run off some energy.
 It’s also tucked away from major traffic or roads which is a plus in my book.
 The only downside to McFee is that on scorching hot days, the playground equipment can get too hot for the kids, so just keep that in mind!

 Victor Ashe Park